 In some cases, datasets are not complete.
 Furthermore, some point sources are not regulated.
-In these cases, point source data is generated using national emission factors and some 'surrogate' activity statistic.
-Examples of approaches used are given below.
+In these cases, point source data is generated using national emission factors and some 'proxy' activity statistic.
+Examples of approaches used are given below:

-- Estimates of plant capacity can be used to allocate the national emission estimate.
+- Estimates of plant capacity can be used to disaggregate the national emission estimate.
 This approach can be used, for example, for bread bakeries where estimates of the capacity of large mechanised bakeries can be made or gathered from national statistics or trade associations. - Emission estimates for one (reported) pollutant can be used to provide a weighted estimate of the national emission estimate of another pollutant.
 For example, emissions of PM10 from certain coating processes can be estimated by allocating the national total to sites based on their share of the national VOC emission. - Deriving point source estimates based on pollutant ratios can be used to fill gaps in reported emissions data.
-In some cases known PM10/PM{2.5} ratios can be established to estimate emissions for PM10 and PM{2.5} for similar processes.
-Where no other data is available, other pollutants, such as NO_x and SO2, can be used to distribute other pollutant emissions. - Assuming that all plants in a given sector have equal emissions: in a few cases where there are relatively few plants in a sector but no activity data can be derived, emissions can be assumed to be equal at all of the sites.
+In some cases known PM10/PM{2.5} ratios can be established to estimate emissions for PM{2.5} where it is not reported, but PM10 emissions are available for similar processes.
+Where no other data is available, ratios with other pollutants, such as NO_x and SO2, can be used to distribute other pollutant emissions. - Assuming that all plants in a given sector have equal emissions: in a few cases where there are relatively few plants in a sector but no activity data can be derived, emissions can be assumed to be equal at all of the sites.